Interreg European grant scheme

 The Netherlands is taking part in 2 transnational programmes, in which a number of countries work together across a wide region.
 The EU Green Deal provides important guiding principles for these programmes.
 The 2 programmes are:

 Norway, Denmark, Sweden, Germany, the Netherlands, Belgium and France work together in this programme.
-The projects in this programme focus on innovation, the transition to a green economy and climate resilience, for example.
-The aim is to make the region more attractive to live, work and invest in. - Interreg North West Europe
+Its projects focus on various themes, including innovation, the transition to a green economy and climate resilience.
+The aim is to make the North Sea Region a smarter, greener and more liveable place.

 Ireland, the Netherlands, Germany, Belgium, Luxembourg, France and Switzerland work together in this programme, which focuses on innovation, a smart and just energy transition, climate resilience and the efficient use of resources and materials.